tliron/ronin/README.md

   We want to be able to build on them.
 * _Why Ninja?
 It's already yesterday's news!
-There are even faster builders._ Eh, if you ignore the initial configuration phase, and are properly multithreading your build (`-j` flag in Make), then the time you wait for things to be done ends up depending on your compiler, not the build system.
+There are even faster builders._ Eh, if you ignore the initial configuration phase, and are properly multithreading your build (`-j` flag in Make), then the time you wait for the build to finish ends up depending on your compiler, not the build system.
 Ninja was chosen because of its marvelous minimalism, not its speed.
 Ninja is actually [not much](http://david.rothlis.net/ninja-benchmark/) [faster](http://hamelot.io/programming/make-vs-ninja-performance-comparison/) than Make.
-However, [tup](http://gittup.org/tup/) is interesting.
+For a similarly minimalist build system, see [tup](http://gittup.org/tup/).

 Similar Projects